Garvdudy/ETL-Banking-Transactions-Combined-Pipeline-Project/README.md

 ## Updates Regarding Project.
 ### This project is NOT completed
 - New Filles and folders will be pushed soon
-- ALso will be Publishied live on www.garvdudy.com soon
+- Also will be Publishied live on www.garvdudy.com soon
 - Currently working on Pipelines and Dataflow between SQL and PowerBI
+- Done with Cleaning of Data in MS-Excel and is loaded into MySQL for Querying and Findings